 - Adidas relies on tried and tested technologies in the Galaxy Trail to offer a more than functional work on rough trails.
-A moderately aggressive outsole makes it an ideal shoe that can take the runner from the door to the trails.
+A moderately aggressive outsole makes it an ideal Adidas trail running shoe that can take the runner from the door to the trails.
 It handles technical terrain, grass, and soft ground rather well.

 - The breathable mesh assures runners of a cool run, even in humid conditions.

 - Adidas strategically places the stitched overlays to provide maximum support and security.
 The overlays also guard the foot against abrasions.

 - The Cloudfoam midsole delivers soft cushioning that remains responsive.
 Additionally, the foam does not compromise weight despite the very good cushioning and durability.

 The Adidas Galaxy is standard in length.
 When it comes to width, runners with average feet should have no trouble finding their most comfortable fit in this shoe.
 The midfoot hold is great with decent security in the heel.
 Adidas offers sufficient room in the toe box for the toes to splay.

 A rather sticky rubber covers a large portion of the outsole in the Galaxy Trail while the heel and part of the tip of the forefoot have a sturdy carbon rubber.
 The forefoot to the heel is filled with moderately aggressive lugs that provide multi-directional grip on different surfaces.
 Running on grass, soft ground, and small rocks should be no problem with this outsole.

 The Cloudfoam, which is used in many of Adidas’ entry-level and popular shoes like the Duramo 9, is utilized in this shoe as well.
 It does have average durability, but the cushioning is soft and responsive altogether.
 The full-length coverage means that the landing to take-off movements should be enhanced.